Understanding When Lymphatic Massage Should Be Avoided

 These Situations Are:

-• Acute Infection: When an acute infection is present, we want to give the body time to heal at its own pace.
+- Acute Infection: When an acute infection is present, we want to give the body time to heal at its own pace.
 This is because MLD can push these substances into the lymph channels before the body has a chance to eliminate them through phagocytosis in the local area.

 If you perform lymphatic drainage, it is possible to spread the infection before the body has made it inert.
 It’s best to wait a few days until the condition is no longer acute.
 When you feel like you are starting to recover, lymphatic drainage can help with the cleanup and make you bounce back more quickly.
-In our clinic, you must be fever-free for 72 hours just to be on the safe side.
+In our clinic, you must be fever-free for 72 hours just to be on the safe side. - Thrombosis (Blood Clot): As with any type of massage, thrombosis and phlebitis are conditions that can lead to free-floating blood clots if there’s an increase in the circulatory load.
+Now, usually, people with these conditions will be in a hospital because it can be extremely painful.
+But often with this condition, people experience a significant amount of swelling that has a rapid onset so they end up in our office.

 These folks need to be sent to the hospital immediately for testing and treatment.
 People who are bedridden, have had a recent surgery, or who are flying for extended periods of time have a greater likelihood of developing thrombosis in their extremities.
-This is why it’s so important to move around and get your blood pumping every day!
+This is why it’s so important to move around and get your blood pumping every day! - Kidney Failure: Your kidneys are so vitally important that we get two of them!
+After cell waste and debris are removed from your tissues and transported back to the bloodstream via the lymphatic system, the blood is taken to your other organs including the kidneys.
+Here it will be filtered by specialized blood vessels.

 This filtration process will either send healthy fluid back to the heart or waste products will be transported to the ureters > bladder > eliminated.
 This is an efficient system that processes fluid rapidly.
 Manual Lymphatic Drainage can push a lot more of this fluid back towards the heart, so we are basically increasing the amount of fluid the kidneys will now have to process.
 We never want to do anything to put more workload on an organ that is already not functioning properly – hence, no lymphatic massage.

-• Major Untreated Heart Problems: And on that same note, major heart problems such as untreated congestive heart failure are also contraindicated.
+- Major Untreated Heart Problems: And on that same note, major heart problems such as untreated congestive heart failure are also contraindicated.
 If the heart is not fully functioning a person may develop edema due to lack of venous return.
 But if we use MLD and return more fluid into the heart, it would only stress it more, possibly worsening the condition.

 Manual Lymphatic Drainage is very much appropriate for people who have had lymph nodes removed or who have had radiation therapy.
 Even if you are not experiencing symptoms of lymphedema, it’s important to support your lymphatic system and be educated on signs and symptoms of onset.